-Nokia Ovi Store reaches 3 million downloads per dayAlex Wagner - Deputy Managing Editor, News Desk
+Nokia Ovi Store reaches 3 million downloads per dayAlex Wagner - Editorial Director of News and Content

 Nokia hit a bit of a rough patch recently, losing several top executives and watching as Symbian lost ground to competing platforms like Android.
 When it comes to apps and the Ovi Store, though, things seem to be going well for Nokia.
 The company recently touted the fact that the Ovi Store serves up three million downloads per day and has added 400,000 developers in the past 12 months.
 Out of all of the devs in the Ovi Store, 92 of them have software that has been downloaded over one million times.
 Some of the super popular software includes Swype, NHL GameCenter Premium, and WhatsApp Messenger.
 When it comes to the top apps since Nokia began shipping new Symbian devices on September 30th, the breakdown looks like this: the most downloaded free app was QTorch, a flashlight app, while Angry Birds dominated all other paid apps (unsurprisingly).
 You can check out the full press release below.